zammad/zammad-admin-documentation/manage/webhook/examples/microsoft-teams-notifications.rst

    connect Teams and Zammad via Workflow app.

    If you already use this webhook and *didn't customize* the payload, the new webhook is used automatically after updating Zammad.
-Otherwise you have to manually adjust it.
+In this case you just need to change the connection in Teams.
+Otherwise you have to manually adjust it in Zammad, too.
 See
    :doc:`MS Teams webhooks </manage/webhook/examples/microsoft-teams-webhooks>`
    where you can find the old and new default ones in case you need it.